 Being able to hold difficult conversations is a vital part of employee development.
 Yet, when leaders are conflict averse, they often avoid giving feedback and holding performance conversations, or they do so only perfunctorily, rushing to get it over with.
 This can make an already stressful experience even worse.
 Leaders who are conflict competent are able to confront difficult situations and hold people accountable.
-They can deliver feedback, even critical feedback, honestly and sensitively, keeping the person's growth and development as a top priority.
+They can deliver feedback-even critical feedback-honestly and sensitively, keeping the person's growth and development a top priority.

 Conflict competent leaders can act decisively and take appropriate action when needed.
 They are willing to go against popular sentiment, and make unpopular decisions if necessary.
-While open to feedback, they do not let their concern for other's opinions or reactions hamper their decision making.
+While open to feedback, they do not let their concern for others' opinions or reactions hamper their decision making.

 Your ratings suggest that you are high on this scale.
 You are seen as someone willing and able to mediate conflict, facilitate disagreement between people, and hold challenging conversations.
-You appear unafraid to take a strong stand if necessary, and able to step forward and take action, even if your decisions and actions may be controversial.
+You appear unafraid to take a strong stand if necessary, and are able to step forward and take action, even if your decisions and actions may be controversial.
 In the eyes of others, you are someone to turn to for help finding productive solutions to conflicts.

 Being adept at working with conflict and being comfortable bringing up controversial topics is a commendable skill, and one that others admire.
-Overall, this aspect of your leadership is evaluated very highly by others.
+Overall, this aspect of your leadership is evaluated highly by others.
 While you have little to improve, be aware that not every organization prizes this ability equally; be sensitive to the culture and conflict tolerance of your organization so that you apply this skill judiciously and appropriately.

-If you do see room for improvement, and would like to further develop in this area, some of these suggestions may be useful to consider:
+If you do see room for improvement and would like to further develop in this area, some of these suggestions may be useful to consider:

-- 1. Though you are good at conflict, are those on your team also conflict competent?
-Consider ways you can help others become more adept at managing conflict and giving direct and useful feedback when necessary. - 2.
-When people disagree, notice it, comment on it, and appreciate people for bringing in their diverse views.
-Use your conflict competency to make people feel safe to have robust debates and speak up with their different viewpoints. - 3.
-Is your conflict competence applied equally?
+- Though you are good at conflict, are those on your team also conflict competent?
+Consider ways you can help others become more adept at managing conflict and giving direct and useful feedback when necessary. - Is your conflict competence applied equally?
 Is it easier to raise difficult topics with subordinates than with peers?
 Or with peers more so than with your manager?
-Consider if there are specific topics, situations, or people in which you find it more challenging to apply your conflict competence.
+Consider if there are specific topics or situations in which you find it more challenging to apply your conflict competence.
 See what you can do to improve in that area.